Entries in Kenya (59)

 I looked out from where we were holding clinic and could see for miles, the valleys of the Masai territory.
 Umbrella trees giving shade to acres of bush and then open plains.
 We saw gazelle roaming freely and small herds of goats roaming under the watchful eyes of young Masai boys.
 I grew up in Somalia and being here in Kenya brings back so many memories of my years there.
 I feel at home.
 I'm back fulfilling a dream of being a doctor and practicing in east Africa.
 I was 6 years old when I made that my goal.
 God is amazing.

-We saw all of the Mission of Mercy children and then some.
+We saw all of the One Child Matters children and then some.
 The Health Care Workers shined as they examined the children, their skills becoming fine tuned under the guidance of the US team.
 We are a total team of 36, Kenyans and US.
 We have one purpose: to care for the children where no one else wants to go.
 And that is Kiburro.
-The Mission of Mercy children were so much healthier than the children in the village who are not Mission of Mercy children.
+The One Child Matters children were so much healthier than the children in the village who are not One Child Matters sponsored children.
 A testimony to a HCW program and sponsorship which ensures food, clothing, education, and love.
 Perhaps one day we will have all of the children of Kiburro under our wing.

 The US team is powered by a spirit of love and grace.
 We move to another village tomorrow, distant as well.
 We are not weary.
 We are privileged and blessed.